hansonmcoombs/training-basic_python/sphinx/source/functions.rst

     print(1,2,3,4,5,6)
     print(1,2,3,4,5,6, sep='!', end='ok\n') # the \n is a new line so the output prints normally

+Object documentation can be found using the `help()` function (e.g. `help(enumerate)`), or by simply googling the object in question.
+We typically find googling the function to be more effective as it's often much easier to read.
 The final word of wisdom about function documentation is to treat it a bit like a puzzle.
 If you don't quite understand what a function does, spend some time playing with it in a console.
 See how it reacts to different inputs, try to break it, and if you still can't understand what's going on it's time to check google and stack overflow.